Neilos/meeting_rooms/README.md

   * MAILER_PASSWORD
   * MAILER_DOMAIN

-This app requires the set up of the following environmental variables in order for sign in with social network providers to work:
+This app requires the set up of the following environmental variables in order for sign in with social network providers to work

   * For sign in with Facebook (ensure the app is recorded as a 'web app' with Facebook in the Advanced settings)
     * `FACEBOOK_ID` - containing the app_id for the app registered with Facebook